szymciem8/AGV-Autonomous-Docking/README.md

   <img src="images/aligned.png" width="500" />
 </p>

-RPM can be a positive or negative number based on the direction in which the robot is suposed to turn.
+With help of differtial drive, robot can be rotated by spinning wheels in the opposite directions.
+RPM can be a positive or negative based on the direction in which the robot is suposed to turn.

 <p align="center">
   <img src="images/align_1.png" width="500" />